Antricks/MoOS/README.md

 > The MoOS is a simple operating system written in C++ and GNU Assembler based on the tutorial on https://wyoos.org/

 To create a VM bootable image file use `make moos.iso` and use the file as boot image in your VM of choice.
 In this case VirtualBox was used for development.
-Actually booting this OS on a live mashine is very experimental and it should not be expected to work on a modern mashine.
+Actually booting this OS on a live machine is very experimental and it should not be expected to work on a modern machine.
-To try booting MoOS this way, use `make moos.bin` and copy the resulting file into */boot/*, then create a menu entry in the grub config (*/boot/grub/grub.cfg*) the following way:
+Anyways, to try booting MoOS this way, use `make moos.bin` and copy the resulting file into */boot/*, then create a menu entry in the grub config (*/boot/grub/grub.cfg*) the following way:

 ```
 menuentry "MoOS" {